-Please note we will be closed on bank holiday Monday, click here to view the latest information on how to access our services.
+Please click here to view the latest information on how to access our services.

 Unfortunately, just like humans, sometimes our pets will develop cancer.
 Roughly a quarter to a third of all patients will suffer from cancer at some point in their lifetime.